g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 ##### Attribute table

-The attribute table (resizable) is equipped with **paging function, highligth function and zooming** to the associated features.
+The attribute table (resizable) is equipped with **paging function, highlight function and zooming** to the associated features.

 In the case of links to **multimedia content**, the previews of the images and/or the **Open** button will be displayed for consultation of different types of content.